VictoriaSzy/MKS21X-FinalProject/README.md

 Victoria: I called the Board constructor to create a new Board based on the user's arguments (which determines the mode and level).
 I also changed how the tiles are set up by using a 0 or * to represent them.
 The * is currently for testing purposes to see whether the Board was constructed properly (which it was so far so yay!).
 I made this happen for all of the modes and levels.
 I think that we can use the numberOfBombsAround method to generate the numbers like this as well and store it in another variable in the main.

-Jionghao: I tried to print the number like victoria wanted but when we putstring we cant enter a variable.
-So well have to figure that out
+Jionghao: I tried to print the number like Victoria wanted but when we putstring we can't enter a variable.
+So we'll have to figure that out.

+01-18-2019

+Victoria: I changed the background and foreground color in Main.java so that we can focus on the numbers representing the tiles.
+I tried experimenting with using the numberOfBombsAround method from the Board class but it triggered some sort of exception so we need to figure that out.